-I heard that gem of a quote at the Knowledge Mobilization Forum last June.
+I heard that gem of a quote at the 2016 Canadian Knowledge Mobilization Forum.
 And there’s a certain truth to it.
-With the vast number of theories, models & frameworks that exist across disciplines, it’s hard to know which to choose — or why you should even use one to guide your KT research or practice in the first place.
+With the vast number of theories, models & frameworks that exist across disciplines, it’s hard to know which to choose — or why you should even use one to guide your knowledge translation (KT) research or practice in the first place.

 If you’re like me, you might have a little trouble discerning your theories from your models and frameworks.
 That’s because while they are three distinct concepts, they are often used interchangeably.
 To clarify: